penguab/GTEx-Networks-For-Senescence/README.md

 # GTEx-Networks-For-Senescence

 This directory contains the MEGENA co-networks for 50 human tissues from GTEx database.
+The donor age was NOT adjusted before network construction.
+Please refer to age-adjusted dataset in https://github.com/penguab/GTEx-Networks.

 Author: Peng Xu